GMP in vivo-jetPEI®

 Figure 1. in vivo-jetPEI®, a reagent of choice for therapeutic applications. in vivo-jetPEI® has been selected as a nucleic acid delivery vector for the development of a growing number of nucleic acid-mediated therapie.
 Type of nucleic acid delivered, administration route and therapeutic application are very diverse.

 📰 Read more on Anchiano Therapeutics’ Success Story: “Supporting Bladder Cancer Gene Therapy: Polyplus-transfection® SA at the Forefront with Anchiano Therapeutics“.
 Anchiano Therapeutics’ pivotal phase II study with lead product candidate inodiftagene vixteplasmid started in December 2018.
 We received this announcement with great excitement at Polyplus-transfection® SA: the nucleic acid delivery vector used to target bladder cancer cells with Inodiftagene is none other than in vivo-jetPEI® transfection reagent…

 GMP manufacturing process

 Manufactured in compliance with US and EU GMP guidelines

-Available as bulk powder or liquid formulated product
+Excipient available as non-formulated bulk powder or sterile liquid formulated product

-A type II Drug Master File (DMF) is on file with the FDA and can be cross-referenced in IND applications to the US FDA.
+- Drug Master File (DMF) on file with the US FDA that can be cross-referenced in IND applications and BLA (Biological License Application) to the US FDA.